 Early Quakers, like many other Christians before them, understood that the transformation to which they were called led to a state of spiritual maturity called Perfection.
 It was a state of being able to live perfectly in accordance with God’s will, without any resistance or sin.
 Friends recognized that people are given different “measures” of the light, and that there are degrees of perfection.
 As one is faithful to the measure one has received, more is given.
 Perfection is not a static state.
 One can fall out of that condition; once in it, one can continue to grow, endlessly.

-I hope you will join me as I share in future blog posts more about each of these elements of the spiritual journey of early Friends.
-Help me reflect on how we can assist each other to be faithful to the transformation and the leadings of the Spirit to which God calls us today.
+Several subsequent blog posts describe more about each of these elements of the spiritual journey of early Friends and invite us to reflect on how we can assist each other to be faithful to the transformation and the leadings of the Spirit to which God calls us today.